In 2021, for the first time, a farmer from Pontiac and his family experimented with growing cannabis.

-3100 plants from 4 different strains were distributed; partly over the land, and partly in pots.
+3100 plants the first year and the second year more than 11,000 plants from different strains were distributed; partly over the land, and partly in pots.

 The establishment is located in the forest and there is no electricity.